jinghuazhao/software-notes/seq.md

 ```
 which gives `target/SnpEff-4.3.jar` and `target/SnpSift-4.3.jar`, respectively.

 Note that `antlr4` is from GitHub, https://github.com/antlr/antlr4.
+See also https://github.com/sanger-pathogens/SnpEffWrapper.

 # VarScan